✓ Experienced customer friendly staff

 Well, you can!
 Onion peels, shreds from peeled carrots and the fibrous stems from kale and collard greens are all great fodder for vegetable broth.
 You’ll want to collect them and keep them in a container in your freezer for best results.

 On a quiet Sunday afternoon, or whenever else you have time, add 4-5 cups of veggie scraps to 10-12 cups of water in a stock pot, throw in a few fresh or dried herbs, bring to a boil and then simmer for up to two hours.
 Run the fresh broth through a strainer, add salt to taste and now your veggie scraps are ready to be composted.

-Small changes you make in your kitchen can make a big difference in terms of both the environment and your wallet.
+Small changes you make in your garden can make a big difference in terms of both the environment and your wallet.
 For more information on zero waste living in Kannapolis, contact us.

 Limit cardboard waste